FranklinBrad/Logo-Generator/README.md

   ## Description

+  Do you need a quick and easy way to make a logo for your business?
 With this application you will be able to creat a personalized logo based off of of 4 choices. your given choises  are  3 letters  the color of your givin letters your choice of a shape and the color of the shape. when you select all of your prompts a logo will be generated for you.

   ## Installation